-- 6.1.
-The data processor shall meet the requirements specified in Article 28(2) and (4) GDPR in order to engage another processor (a sub-processor). - 6.2.
-The data processor shall therefore not engage another processor (sub-processor) for the fulfillment of the Clauses without the prior general written authorization of the data controller. - 6.3.
-The data processor has the data controller's general authorization for the engagement of sub-processors.
+- 6. Use of sub-processors - 6.1.
+The data processor shall meet the requirements specified in Article 28(2) and(4) GDPR in order to engage another processor (a sub-processor). - 6.2.
+The data processor shall therefore not engage another processor (subprocessor) for the fulfilment of the Clauses without the prior general written authorisation of the data controller. - 6.3.
+The data processor has the data controller's general authorisation for the engagement of sub-processors.
 The data processor shall inform in writing the data controller of any intended changes concerning the addition or replacement of sub-processors at least 30 days in advance, thereby giving the data controller the opportunity to object to such changes prior to the engagement of the concerned sub-processor(s).
-Longer time periods of prior notice for specific sub-processing services can be provided in Appendix B. The list of sub-processors already authorized by the data controller can be found in Appendix B. - 6.4.
-Where the data processor engages a sub-processor for carrying out specific processing activities on behalf of the data controller, the same data protection obligations as set out in the Clauses shall be imposed on that sub-processor by way of a contract or other legal act under EU or Member State law, in particular providing sufficient guarantees to implement appropriate technical and organizational measures in such a manner that the processing will meet the requirements of the Clauses and the GDPR.
+Longer time periods of prior notice for specific sub-processing services can be provided in Appendix B. The list of sub-processors already authorised by the data controller can be found in Appendix B. - 6.4.
+Where the data processor engages a sub-processor for carrying out specific processing activities on behalf of the data controller, the same data protection obligations as set out in the Clauses shall be imposed on that sub-processor by way of a contract or other legal act under EU or Member State law, in particular providing sufficient guarantees to implement appropriate technical and organisational measures in such a manner that the processing will meet the requirements of the Clauses and the GDPR.

-The data processor shall therefore be responsible for requiring that the sub-processor at least complies with the obligations to which the data processor is subject pursuant to the Clauses and the GDPR.
+The data processor shall therefore be responsible for requiring that the subprocessor at least complies with the obligations to which the data processor is subject pursuant to the Clauses and the GDPR.

-- 6.5.
-A copy of such a sub-processor agreement and subsequent amendments shall at the data controller's request be submitted to the data controller, thereby giving the data controller the opportunity to ensure that the same data protection obligations as set out in the Clauses are imposed on the sub-processor.
-Clauses on business-related issues that do not affect the legal data protection content of the sub-processor agreement shall not require submission to the data controller. - 6.6.
-If the sub-processor does not fulfill his data protection obligations, the data processor shall remain fully liable to the data controller as regards the fulfillment of the obligations of the sub-processor.
-This does not affect the rights of the data subjects under the GDPR in particular those foreseen in Articles 79 and 82 GDPR against the data controller and the data processor, including the sub-processor.
+A copy of such a sub-processor agreement and subsequent amendments shall at the data controller's request - be submitted to the data controller, thereby giving the data controller the opportunity to ensure that the same data protection obligations as set out in the Clauses are imposed on the sub-processor.
+Clauses on business-related issues that do not affect the legal data protection content of the sub-processor agreement shall not require submission to the data controller.